euclio/vimrc/README.md

     cd
     ln -s .vim/.vimrc .vimrc

-On Windows, symbolic links are not as well supported.
-So, I made a hard link
-instead:
+On Windows, the command is:

     cd
-    mklink /H _vimrc vimfiles\.vimrc
+    mklink _vimrc vimfiles\.vimrc

 Keeping my vim settings the same across computers is now as easy as executing a git clone.